abatrowy/instasity-csgo-server/README.md

 -
 my old project for counter strike: global offensive server that has 23 different gamemodes.

-i given up because of cs2 release and (https://i.imgur.com/IeM8Orx.png "latency problems")
+i given up because of cs2 release and [latency problems](https://i.imgur.com/IeM8Orx.png)

 how it works?
 -